CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 - **Deployment mode** (`deployment.enabled: true`): Requires only permission to run as root (UID 0) with all capabilities dropped.
 No host access is needed.

-Set `openshift.enabled: true` to have the chart create the appropriate SCC automatically.
+Set `openshift.enabled: true` and `openshift.createSCC: true` to have the chart create the appropriate SCC automatically.
 The SCC grants only the minimum permissions required for the active workload mode.
 The SCC is managed as a standard Helm release resource and will be created on install and removed on uninstall.